In a world overrun with snoops of all types, everyone needs a secure and private browser. Here are the ones to consider… and the ones to avoid.

 Can you use the Tor browser on all your devices?

-The Tor browser is available for Windows, OS X, Linux, and Android.
+The Tor browser is available for Windows, Mac OS, Linux, and Android.
 You can download the Android app from the Google Play store, F-Droid, or in .apk form directly from the Tor Project website.

 4. Ungoogled Chromium browser

 You may have noticed that many secure web browsers are built from the open source Chromium browser.
 Chromium is a fast, powerful, very secure browser, that forms the basis for Google Chrome.
 It is under constant development by Google, yet available for anyone to use in their own projects, because it is open source.